TileDB-Inc/TileDB/format_spec/ignore_file.md

 * `uuid` is a unique identifier
 * `v` is the format version

-The ignore file is a simple text file where each line contains a URI string:
+The ignore file is a simple text file where each line contains a URI string.
+The URI is the relative URI based on the top level array URI.

 | **Field** | **Type** | **Description** |
 | :--- | :--- | :--- |